joe-p/delegated_optin_arc/README.md

 | Box | `auth-addr` | Mapping of signer to lsig signature |

 ## Rationale
-Box storage is used to store signatures indefinitely and [the verifier lsig](./contracts/verifier_lsig.teal) ensures the signature is always correct.
+Box storage is used to store signatures to make them easily accessible for any user or app wishing to use them and act as a way to signify if delegated opt-ins should be allowed.

-End time functionality is provided to allow users to revert the effects of signing the logic signature programs without having to rekey.
-It also lets users open their account for opt-in delegations for a short amount of time without having to remember to manually undo it.

-Asset MBR is stored in global storage in case the MBR for asset were to ever change.

 ## Backwards Compatibility
 N/A